kreczko/hep-dev-docs/README.md

 At the moment of writing, these tools include

-- Windows Subsystem for Linux 2 (Windows 10 only) for FUSE support and a Linux environment
+- Docker for running an isolated CentOS (or any other Linux) environment on any OS
-- Docker for running CentOS on any OS
+- Windows 10 only: Windows Subsystem for Linux 2 for Filesystem in Userspace (FUSE) support and a Linux environment
 - CVMFS for access to most HEP depenencies via FUSE + HTTP
 - Anaconda for Python environments (recommended for Python-only code)